ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

 ## FIRST, LET'S SEE WHAT WE HAVE

-If you haven't already, open the [`ITCB.xcworkspace` workspace](https://github.com/ChrisMarshallNY/ITCB-master/tree/master/01-SecondStep/ITCB.xcworkspace) with Xcode, and use the Project navigator to select the [`ITCB/src/Shared/internal/ITCB_SDK_Central_internal_Callbacks.swift`](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/01-SecondStep/SDK-src/src/internal/ITCB_SDK_Central_internal_Callbacks.swift) file.
+If you haven't already, open the [`ITCB.xcworkspace` workspace](https://github.com/ChrisMarshallNY/ITCB-master/tree/master/01-SecondStep/ITCB.xcworkspace) with Xcode, and use the Project navigator to select [the `01-SecondStep/ITCB_SDK_Central_internal_Callbacks.swift` file](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/01-SecondStep/SDK-src/src/internal/ITCB_SDK_Central_internal_Callbacks.swift) (which is an alias of [the `01-SecondStep/SDK-src/src/internal/ITCB_SDK_Central_internal_Callbacks.swift` file](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/01-SecondStep/SDK-src/src/internal/ITCB_SDK_Central_internal_Callbacks.swift)).

-You should see something like this:
+You should see something like this (Remember that we are removing comments, to keep the code dumps manageable):

     import CoreBluetooth